Skip to main content

 • Access token (Bearer): used server-side to call Zapier APIs (list connections, run actions, poll results).

-• Session code: short-lived token used client-side to open the Connect UI.
+• Connect token: short-lived token used client-side to open the Connect UI (often obtained by exchanging an access token).

 • Connection identifier: durable ID returned after Connect completes; you store it and use it to run actions later.